JohnDev19/Simple-Quote-Generator/README.md

 ### Overview

 This is a simple web application that generates random stoic quotes.
 The application is built using HTML, CSS, and JavaScript.
-The design includes a responsive layout with a distinctive yellow background, a centered content container, and a card element for displaying generated quotes.
+The design includes a layout with a yellow background, a centered content container, and a card element for displaying generated quotes.

 ### Instructions